 - Giving permission to the research team to review medical records pertaining to anencephaly.

 If you are interested in learning more about this anencephaly research or in participating, please contact the study coordinator, Heidi Cope, via one of the following methods:

 Yes, we accept donations to help with the research and truly appreciate every penny!

 Donations can be made online at www.giftrecords.duke.edu.
-Click on "Make a Gift Now" and then "Make a Credit Card Gift."
-Under Designations click on the field called "Add an unlisted designation."
-Donors must write-in 391-2359.
-There is also a place toward the bottom where donors can dedicate the gift.
+Click on “Make a Gift Now” and then “Make a Credit Card Gift.”
+Enter amount and then click “Or choose an area” at the bottom.
+Click on “Still can’t find your designation of choice” and type 3912359 into “Which area of Duke would you like to support?”
+There is also a field for donors to dedicate the gift.

 Or checks can be mailed to:

 Duke University Medical Center

 NTD Research Fund

 300 N. Duke Street

 - News About NTD Research, 2012